 • Pruning Hydrangea paniculata is no-fail (no kidding!).
 Unlike big-leaved hydrangeas whose care requires thoughtful and timely pruning, panicle hydrangeas are super flexible when it comes to pruning.
 Even if you don’t prune at all, the plants bloom prolifically.
 We’ll share some pruning tips in a bit, but there are no hard-and-fast rules to follow with this species.

 • The blooms are nothing short of spectacular.
 Large, elongated, conical flower clusters top each stem starting in mid summer.
-The blooms are incredibly long-lasting, often exhibiting a dramatic change of color as they age.
+The blooms are incredibly long-lasting, often exhibiting a dramatic color change as they age in late summer, for example from white flowers to burgundy and other similar changes.
 They dry beautifully, too.

 • Panicle hydrangeas are adaptable to a broad range of growing conditions.
 They don’t need a targeted soil pH to perform their best, nor are they particular about the amount of sunlight they receive.
+Anything from full sun or morning sun to partial shade to afternoon shade works just fine.
 As long as you make a home for them in a spot that receives several hours of sun per day, they’re happy as can be.

 • Hydrangea paniculata is also fairly tolerant of road salt.
 So, if you’re looking for a blooming shrub suitable for areas where salt spray or road salt run-off is problematic, panicle hydrangeas are the answer.